nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-phone-verification.md

 * **E4_SmsPhoneVerification**
 * **E4_SendSmsChallenge**

-Le sezioni seguenti illustrano la configurazione e il codice usati per C# gli script e JavaScript.
+The following sections explain the configuration and code that is used for C# scripting and JavaScript.
 Il codice per lo sviluppo in Visual Studio viene visualizzato alla fine dell'articolo.

 ## <a name="the-sms-verification-orchestration-visual-studio-code-and-azure-portal-sample-code"></a>L'orchestrazione di verifica SMS (Visual Studio Code e codice di esempio del portale di Azure)